t2k/backbone.marionette-RequireJS/readme.md

 * [app.coffee](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/app.coffee)  - app (the main marionette application)

 ### Get to know [BOWER](http://twitter.github.com/bower/) and automatically maintain project dependencies. ###
-My biggest challenge with open source software is maintaining the ever increasing dependencies as your project grows in scope.
-If you've never used
-BOWER](http://twitter.github.com/bower/) I highly recommend taking a the time to detour over there and grok it out.
+My biggest early challenge with open source software was maintaining the ever increasing dependencies.
+If you've never used BOWER](http://twitter.github.com/bower/) I highly recommend taking a the time to detour over there and grok it out.
 Grok [NODEJS](http://nodejs.org).
-Lucky for me I'm using [Cloud9 IDE](https://c9.io) a web based IDE with a built in unix terminal and SHell with Node pre-installed.
+Lucky for me I'm using [Cloud9 IDE](https://c9.io) a web based IDE with a built in unix terminal and __SH__ell with Node pre-installed.

 #### Bower and CoffeScript Installation
 From the terminal/BASH $ prompt: